Equatorial Guinea

 Top Grassroot Nonprofits Across Equatorial Guinea

-Meet the five grassroot organizations seeking to make extraordinary strides in improving the lives of Equatorial Guinea’s children — one community at a time.
+Meet the five grassroot organizations seeking to make extraordinary strides in improving the lives of EG’s children — one community at a time.

 To get started, click on the image to visit the donation page, or click on the nonprofit’s name to access their homepage.